1961 Alberta Game Reports

 Littlechild (L), Shenduk (4), Rechlo (7), Popik (9) and Gisi, Reinhart

 (August 20) The City Police Athletics won the 1961 Big Seven Baseball League pennant at Renfrew Park and will represent the circuit in the provincial senior playoffs.
 Merv Currie’s 17-strikeout performance led the Law Enforcers to a 6 to 2 victory over the Fort Saskatchewan Red Sox and the pennant-clincher.
 The strikeout king of the loop, Currie twice retired the side on whiffs and faced the minimum 12 batters through the last four innings.
 Only flychaser Ken Pollard escaped from being a strikeout victim as Currie ran his punchout total for the season to 92, a remarkable figure in view of the fact he pitched only 58-1/3 innings.
-Dave Kostenuk got the Gendarmes off on the right foot with a two-run double in the opening panel that sparked a three-run outburst from which the Forts and losing heaver, Gord Labossiere, were never able to recover.
-Kostenuk also batted across the sixth tally for the Flatfoot Force with a sacrifice fly in the seventh stanza.
+Dave Kosteniuk got the Gendarmes off on the right foot with a two-run double in the opening panel that sparked a three-run outburst from which the Forts and losing heaver, Gord Labossiere, were never able to recover.
+Kosteniuk also batted across the sixth tally for the Flatfoot Force with a sacrifice fly in the seventh stanza.
 Veteran Stan Kulka delivered a triple and single for the victors and rookie Jerry Porter drove in a brace of counters with a double and single.

 Labossiere (L) and Kortzman